Rohith2201/Infrastructure-Engineer-Task---tanX.fi/README.md

 ### `compute_customer_revenue(df)`

-Computes the total revenue for each customer.
+Calculates the total revenue for each customer.

 **Parameters**:
 - `df` (DataFrame): The input dataframe containing sales data.

 **Returns**:
-- DataFrame: A dataframe with customer IDs and their corresponding total revenue, sorted by total revenue in descending order.
+- DataFrame: A dataframe with customer IDs and their respective total revenue, sorted in descending order.

 ### `compute_monthly_revenue(df)`

-Computes the total revenue for each month.
+Calculates the total revenue for each month.

 **Parameters**:
 - `df` (DataFrame): The input dataframe containing sales data.

 **Returns**:
-- DataFrame: A dataframe with months and their corresponding total revenue, sorted by month.
+- DataFrame: A dataframe with months and their respective total revenue, sorted by month.

 ### `compute_product_revenue(df)`

-Computes the total revenue for each product.
+Calculates the total revenue for each product.

 **Parameters**:
 - `df` (DataFrame): The input dataframe containing sales data.

 **Returns**:
-- DataFrame: A dataframe with product IDs and their corresponding total revenue, sorted by total revenue in descending order.
+- DataFrame: A dataframe with product IDs and their respective total revenue, sorted in descending order.

 ### `get_top_customers(df, top_n=2)`